remote-gildor/vue-drizzle-crowdsale/README.md

 Minimum viable version is completed, but there's a lot of other work to polish the dApp (the Vue part especially):

 - Show how many tokens the person gets when they enter the ETH amount
-- Show Crowdsale contract ETH balance
-- Show how much ETH until the cap is reached
 - Write Solidity sanity tests
 - etc.